jasonjac2/OneMoreWiki/Clean-Commands.md

 Removes all author information from the current page

 ## Remove Citations
-Removes citations that OneNote auto-generates when you paste into OneNote from Web pages, for example `From <https://www....`
+Removes citations that OneNote auto-generates when you paste screen clipping and parts of Web pages into OneNote, for example `From <https://www....`

-* Remove pasted screen clipping and URL citation lines from page
+## Remove Empty Paragraph and Headers

-* Remove empty headers and "extra" empty lines between paragraphs
+Removes empty headings with no content and "extra" empty lines between paragraphs, e.g., two or more lines compressed down to one line.

+## Remove Paragraph Spacing
-* Remove spacing between paragraphs and headings
+Resets line spacing to zero between all paragraphs and headings
 > ![Favorites Menu](images/FavoritesMenu.png)

+## Show/Hide Page Date and Time Stamps
-* Show/Hide the page date and time stamps under the title on page or all pages in section
+Toggles the page date and time stamps under the title on the current page or all pages in the current section
 > ![Favorites Menu](images/FavoritesMenu.png)

+## Trim Whitespace
-* Trim trailing whitespace from selected text
+Trims trailing whitespace from selected text or all text on the page